 Hopefully, we’ve shown that WPForms is both easy to use and powerful.

 If you try out the paid version and decide it’s not worth it, you can use the 14-day unconditional money-back guarantee to get a refund with no questions asked.

-Finally, you’ve already spent tons of time making forms in plugins like Contact Form 7 or Ninja Forms, don’t worry.
+Finally, if you’ve already spent tons of time making forms in plugins like Contact Form 7 or Ninja Forms, don’t worry.
 You can import them right into WPForms and improve them from there.